32 Aerodynamics of Finite Wings

 (10) \begin{equation*} S = \int_{-s}^{s} c \, dy = \int_{-b/2}^{b/2} c \, dy = 2 \int_{0}^{s} c \, dy = 2 \int_{0}^{b/2} c \, dy \end{equation*}

-Notice in these preceding definitions of the coefficients the use of a reference length \overline{c} in the definition of the moment coefficient, which for a finite wing is usually the standard mean chord (SMC) or mean aerodynamic chord (MAC).
+Notice also in these preceding definitions of the coefficients the use of a reference length c_{\rm ref} in the definition of the moment coefficient.
+For a finite wing, c_{\rm ref} is usually defined as the standard mean chord (SMC) or mean aerodynamic chord (MAC).
 The SMC is defined as

 which, like the wing area, may need to be obtained by spanwise integration.
 The MAC is